Assertive Pro-forms

 There are some uncommon assertive words that are rarely used.
 Here is the list:

-Assertive words in a statement are used to refer to an existing entity, but sometimes we may not want to explicitly mention or may not know the specific entity we are referring to.
-In such cases, we use assertive pro-forms to convey the general idea without specifying the exact entity.
-Let's compare these sentences:
+Assertive words are used in affirmative statements to refer to an existing entity that is either unknown or unspecified.
+In such cases, assertive pro-forms are used to convey a general idea without specifying the exact entity.
+Compare the examples:

 ✓ Sally met somebody.